Frequently Asked Questions

 1. What is a 'Loan Service Provider'?

 A Loan Service Provider (LSP) is an entity like a marketplace, with high interface and relationship with merchant/individual customers.
 LSP's customers can avail financing from multiple lenders through Open Credit Enablement Network (OCEN) APIs.
-Hence, they play the vital role of connecting the low cost of capital from lenders with low cost of customer acquisition to bring affordable, formal credit to borrowers.
+They play the vital role of helping borrowers discover, compare and obtain credit from lenders providing the lowest cost of capital.

 2. What roles do the LSP play?